tomwolfe/project_chimera/README.md

 *   **Select LLM Model**: Choose between `gemini-2.5-flash-lite` (default, cost-effective), `gemini-2.5-flash`, or `gemini-2.5-pro` (more capable, potentially higher cost).
 *   **Max Total Tokens Budget**: Set the maximum number of tokens the entire debate process can consume.
 Higher budgets allow for more extensive debates but increase cost.
 *   **Show Intermediate Reasoning Steps**: Toggle to display detailed outputs from each persona's turn in the results section.
 *   **Context Token Budget Ratio**: Adjust the percentage of the total token budget allocated specifically for context analysis (e.g., codebase summarization).
-The app provides smart defaults based on your prompt.
+The app provides smart defaults based on your prompt type (e.g., higher for self-analysis).

 ### Project Setup & Input